2025 Super Formula Championship

-Sho Tsuboi (left) and Dandelion Racing (right) are the current Drivers' and Teams' Championship leaders, respectively.
+Ayumu Iwasa (left) and Dandelion Racing (right) won the Drivers' and Teams' Championships, respectively.

-The 2025 Japanese Super Formula Championship is the fifty-third season of premier Japanese open-wheel motor racing, and the twelfth under the moniker of Super Formula.
-The season started in March at Suzuka Circuit and is due to be contested over 12 rounds in seven race weekends, ending in November at Suzuka.
+The 2025 Japanese Super Formula Championship was the fifty-third season of premier Japanese open-wheel motor racing, and the thirteenth under the moniker of Super Formula.
+The season started in March at Suzuka Circuit and was contested over 12 rounds in seven race weekends, ending in November at Suzuka.

-Vantelin Team TOM’S driver Sho Tsuboi entered the season as the defending champion.
+Ayumu Iwasa, driving for Team Mugen, won his first Super Formula Drivers' Championship at the final race, ahead of defending champion Sho Tsuboi.
+Dandelion Racing won the Teams' Championship for the second time in a row.

-The 2025 Super Formula Championship will be the last season for Kazuya Oshima, as after its conclusion, he will end his career after 13 seasons.
+The 2025 Super Formula Championship was the last season for Kazuya Oshima, as after its conclusion, he ended his career after 13 seasons.

 Teams and drivers

-All teams use identical Dallara-built SF23 chassis with either Honda or Toyota engines.
-Every Honda-powered car uses a Honda HR-417E engine and every Toyota-powered car uses a Toyota TRD-01F engine.
-All teams compete with tyres supplied by Yokohama.
+All teams used identical Dallara-built SF23 chassis with either Honda or Toyota engines.
+Every Honda-powered car used a Honda HR-417E engine and every Toyota-powered car used a Toyota TRD-01F engine.
+All teams competed with tyres supplied by Yokohama.